jaredrcarlson/fs-journal/journal/02/questions.md

 08. Instead of writing everything to the console, what is a better way to debug your code?

     > You can use a debugger to stop execution as certain points (using breakpoints) in your code and observe what values are stored throughout your code at any given time.
 A debugger allows you to step through your code line by line if needed to see "what is happening under the hood."
+The Chrome developer tools is a great debugging tool.

 09. What is the difference between a `primitive` value and a `reference` value?